nginx/unit-docs/source/installation.rst

 Even if you install Unit otherwise, manual startup is not recommended.
-Instead, configure a service manager such as :program:`OpenRC` or :program:`systemd` or create an :program:`rc.d` script to launch the Unit daemon using the parameters below; refer to your system guides for detailed instructions.
+Instead, configure a service manager such as :program:`OpenRC` or :program:`systemd` or create an :program:`rc.d` script to launch the Unit daemon using the options below; refer to your system guides for detailed instructions.

 To start the daemon, run :program:`unitd` as :samp:`root` from the :samp:`sbin` installation subdirectory.
-Usually, there's no need to override compile-time settings; use the :option:`!--help` command-line parameter to review their values.
+Usually, there's no need to override compile-time settings; use the :option:`!--help` command-line option to review their values.
 For details and security notes, refer to :ref:`installation-config-src`.

 General options:

 --help, -h
-    Displays a brief summary of Unit's command-line parameters and their default values that were configured at compile time.
+    Displays a brief summary of Unit's command-line options and their default values that were configured at compile time.

 --no-daemon